-Virtual tools and platforms can efficiently be made accessible to communities, many at a lower cost than traditional public engagement methods.
+Virtual tools and platforms can efficiently be made accessible to communities, at a lower cost than traditional public engagement methods.
 By removing significant barriers of transportation, access to childcare, and general time constraints virtual meetings allow for more participation in the planning process.
-Using GoToMeeting/GoToWebinar platforms the RPC will conduct virtual meetings that coincide with or supplement in person meetings.
+Using professional online meeting software the RPC will conduct virtual meetings that coincide w/ or supplement in person meetings as conditions warrant in person meetings.

 Fliers will be used to announce upcoming meetings for programs and projects.
 The fliers will be produced in a digital format and distributed via e-mail to the specified e-mail lists.
-The meeting flyer will generally contain a brief description of the purpose of the meeting(s), the time(s) and location(s), and contact information and the website address where additional information can be obtained.
+The meeting flyer will generally contain a brief description of the purpose of the meeting(s), the time(s) and location(s) and contact information and the website address where additional information can be ob-